parangatmittal/python-scripts/README.md

 This script counts the number of words and lines in a document (.txt).
 It is useful for keeping a track of the word limits in a document.

 It does not use any external library.

+### convert_to_json.py

+This script converts contents from any text file to the JavaScript Object Notation (JSON) format.
+JSON format is widely used for sending and receiving data to and from a server.
+JSON format is similar to Python's dictionary data structure.

+It makes use of **json** library.